 More on other sites

 In some countries (for example, France and Switzerland), certain supplementary pensions that have been set up in law are covered by the EU Regulation on social security.
-In that case, you apply for them at the same time as you apply for your basic pension from that country via the Finnish Centre for Pensions.
-In other words, you do not have to apply for these supplementary pensions separately.
+In that case, you claim for them at the same time as you claim for your basic pension from that country via the Finnish Centre for Pensions.
+In other words, you do not have to claim for these supplementary pensions separately.

 Question: When I was young, I worked in Germany and Switzerland.
 I am not about to retire yet, but I would like to know how much pension I will get from these countries.
 How can I find that out?